-Note: This documentation is usually required by the relevant financial regulatory body in the jurisdiction where the bond, loan or other debt instrument is being offered, and may include items such as a prospectus, term sheet, offering, indenture contract or official bond statement.
+Note: This documentation is usually required by the relevant financial regulatory body in the jurisdiction where the bond, loan or other debt instrument is being offered and may include items such as a prospectus, term sheet, offering, indenture contract, official bond statement, or legal documentation.
 In some jurisdictions this also includes marketing materials for the deal.

-Update Report: A document prepared by the issuer that confirms the ongoing conformance of the issuer and the relevant bond, loan or other debt instrument, or program of bonds, loans or other debt instruments with the Post-Issuance Requirements of the Climate Bonds Standard.

-Note: The format and frequency of the Update report will depend on the specific circumstances of the issuer and the relevant bond, loan or other debt instrument, or program.
+- D4.3 Update Report: A document prepared by the issuer that confirms the ongoing conformance of the issuer and the relevant bond, loan or other debt instrument, or program of bonds, loans or other debt instruments with the Post-Issuance Requirements of the Climate Bonds Standard.
+Update Reports contain three different types of reporting: - D4.3.1 Allocation Reporting confirming the allocation of Net Proceeds to Nominated Projects & Assets; - D4.3.2 Eligibility Reporting confirming, where required by relevant Sector Eligibility Criteria, the characteristics or performance of Nominated Projects & Assets required to conform to the relevant eligibility requirements under Part C of the Climate Bonds Standard. - D4.3.3 Impact Reporting disclosure of metrics or indicators which reflect the expected or actual impact of Nominated Projects & Assets. - Note 1: The format and frequency of the Update Report will depend on the specific circumstances of the issuer and the relevant bond, loan or other debt instrument, or program.
 Further detail on the Update Report is provided in clause 8 of the Climate Bonds Standard.

-Climate Bond Information Form: A template document to be completed by the Issuer and submitted to the Climate Bonds Standard Secretariat as part of the Certification Process.
+A suggested template for Update Reports is available on the Climate Bonds Initiative website. - Note 2: The proposed EU Green Bond Standard identifies two types of reporting; Allocation Reporting and Impact Reporting.
+The EU GBS definition of Impact Reporting includes the Climate Bonds Standard definitions of Eligibility and Impact Reporting. - D4.4 Climate Bond Information Form: A template document to be completed by the Issuer and submitted to the Climate Bonds Standard Secretariat as part of the Certification Process.

 Note: The Climate Bond Information Form is available from the Climate Bonds Initiative website.
-The form is used and updated throughout the Certification Process.
+The form is used and updated throughout the Certification Process

-Certification Agreement: A legal agreement which must be executed by the Issuer and submitted to the Climate Bonds Standard Board as part of the Certification Process.
+D4.5 Certification Agreement: A legal agreement which must be executed by the Issuer and submitted to the Climate Bonds Standard Board as part of the Certification Process.